WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 - A Pandas dataframe containing a 'Time' column, and additional columns for signal data.

 `col`: str
-- Column of `Signal` the feature is calculated from.
+- The column of `Signal` the feature is calculated from.

 **Raises**